-2. Keep text short and to the point.
+- Keep the text short and to the point.
 People don't go to Web sites to read dissertations.
 Bullet points are easy and fast to read, which is good when you have about 8 seconds and 3 clicks to get a visitor's attention.

-3. Each page should have ONE relevant call to action.
-Think about what you want each page of your web site to accomplish and make it easy for the visitor to do that ONE thing.
+- Each page should have ONE relevant call to action.
+Think about what you want each page of your website to accomplish and make it easy for the visitor to do that ONE thing.
 It's straightforward, gets the reader what they want, and prevents the reader from having to make a choice about what to do next.
-(That's good because most casual visitors, if forced to make a choice between two options, will just click away instead.)
+(That's good because most casual visitors if forced to make a choice between two options, will just click away instead.)

 - Minimize load times.
 In our era of high-speed Internet, people are extremely impatient.
 If you have any animation elements, make sure they load immediately.
 Or scrap animation entirely.